 An aligned triple sweeps its line in adjacent boxes because one of its candidates must be true in the box, and and therefore in its line.

-The box marking trace is normally 9 lists, one for each value.
+The box marking trace is normally 9 lists of boxes, one for each value.
 A list is skipped if all boxes contain a clue of that value.
-The value is written as each list begins, and is omitted within the list.
-The letter “m”, standing for “marks” denotes a slink pair, and a “t”, standing for “triple”, denotes the aligned triple.

 On the last leg down, Wht257 refers to the hidden triple in the W box.
 The box slinks fix candidates of four numbers on 4 cells.
-But three of those numbers are confined to three cells.
-It means that those three cells must hold 2, 5 and 7 in the solution, and 3 cannot be in r4c1, and must go into r4c3.
+Three of those numbers are confined to three cells. it’s a hidden triple.
+Those three cells must hold 2, 5 and 7 in the solution, and 3 cannot be in r4c1, and must go into r4c3.

-The example shows that slink marking can generate hidden subsets as well as naked ones.
+The example shows that slink marking can generate hidden subsets as well as naked ones, like the naked pairs SW48 and S69. .

 Many times, box marking is simply routine preparation for line marking and advanced methods.
 But like this Moito example shows, box marking can finish puzzles in interesting ways.